marcdumais-work/vscode-trace-server/README.md

 # vscode-trace-server README

-This is the README for your extension "vscode-trace-server".
 After writing up a brief description, we recommend including the following sections.

 ## Features